DarrielleEvans/D5/README.md

   -  sudo apt install -y python3.7-venv}

 # Troubleshooting
-- When running Terraform apply to create the infrastructure, I tried to change the CIDR block IP ranges.
+- When running Terraform, apply to create the infrastructure, I tried to change the CIDR block IP ranges.
 Due to the vpc's dependencies, I could not apply the changes.
 I had to delete the dependencies by running Terraform destroy, then rerun Terraform plan and Terraform apply.
 # Application Deployed
 ### Version 1 of the Application Deployed
 <img width="1422" alt="Screen Shot 2023-11-24 at 10 13 00 PM" src="https://github.com/DarrielleEvans/D5/assets/89504317/590077fc-37d1-4bd8-88e2-2f23b3a51314">